Welcome to the Summer 2014 Quarter at Drexel!

 Academic Calendar 2013 - 2014

-The Academic Calendar provides detailed information regarding important academic deadlines; critical SCDC/Co-operative education dates; and University holidays in particular.
+The Academic Calendar provides detailed information regarding important academic deadlines, critical SCDC/Co-operative education dates, and University holidays.
 Please note the following academic deadlines:

 - Saturday Scholar courses